For impact, scientific research must reach decision makers

 - Papers we have helped publicize have scored in the top 5% of all research output.

-- Our joint papers on PFAS in drinking water and PFAS in fast-food packaging received the 2nd and 3rd highest scores of any papers published in Environmental Science and Technology Letters.
+- Our joint paper on PFAS in cosmetics received the highest score of any paper published in Environmental Science and Technology Letters.

 Our strategy includes selecting research topics with clear and important policy relevance, collaborating with experts from multiple institutions, choosing an optimal release date, and composing a press release in accessible language with a “hook” to attract attention.